-1. A responsible Corporate Office if the Industrial User is a Corporation.
-A responsible Corporate Officer means a President, Secretary, Treasurer or Vice President of the Corporation in charge of a principle business function, or any other person who performs similar policy making decisions for the Corporation, or the manager of one or more manufacturing, production, or operation facilities employing more than 250 persons or having gross annual sales or expenditures exceeding \$25 million, if authority to sign documents has been assigned or delegated to the manager in accordance with corporate procedures.
+- 1. A responsible Corporate Officer if the Industrial User is a Corporation.
+A responsible Corporate Officer means a President, Secretary, Treasurer or Vice President of the Corporation in charge of a principle business function, or any other person who performs similar policy making decisions for the Corporation. - 2.
+A Manager of one (1) or more manufacturing, production, or operation facilities for a Corporation employing more than 250 persons or having gross annual sales or expenditures exceeding \$25 million.